tylercd100/lern/README.md

 ### Notifications
 LERN can notify you using Slack, Pushover or Email.
 To start using any of these just edit the provided config file `config/lern.php`

+## Roadmap
+- Exception report page or command to easily identify your application's issues.
+- More notification options.
+Maybe Twitter or an SMS Service?
+Whatever is useful, ya know?
+- Notification rate limiting and/or grouping.